sprblm/devs-guide-to/content/about.md

 # Welcome to the Adoptable resources for Usable.tools

-Hello there, we're the team over at Simply Secure...
+Hello there, we're the team over at [Simply Secure](https://simplysecure.org/) we did the adptable project in partnerhsip with [Internews](https://internews.org/) and [Okthanks](https://okthanks.com/)

 We did x research...